VladMaly/ReactDemo/README.md

 Use Google cloud functions, they are eseentially act triggers upon a database change, and alliviate as a middle man for cusotm logic on the server-side between the client and the data.

-CASE 4: Cassandra, Redis, HBase and Hadoop came up often when looking at Twitter and Facebook.
+CASE 4: Cassandra, Redis, HBase and Hadoop came up often when looking at Twitter and Facebook tech stack, need to do research.

 CASE 5: Examine using SQL with some noSQL approach like Firebase, what would be the benefit of this stack?